A push or an In-App campaign allows you to reach the audience of your app or website with a message. It's a combination of:

 As you set the date of sending your campaign, you can pick between 2 options:

-- Local time: this option lets you send a push notification that will be received based on the user times zone so at the same hour in every country.
+Local time: this option lets you send a push notification that will be received based on the user's times zone so at the same hour in every country.
 This ensures that marketing efforts target your users at a uniform time.

-- Global time: this option allows you to send a push notification to your users at a specific UTC time regardless of their location.
-Every user will receive the message at the same times regardless of their time zone.
+Global time: this option allows you to send a push notification to your users at a specific UTC time regardless of their location.
+Every user will receive the message at the same time regardless of their time zone.

 Action required to display an In-App message to your users.
 You can choose to trigger your In-App message as soon as users will open your app (As Soon As Possible), in a new session (New Session) or based on a custom event tagged in your app.